CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/qa/qa_cmaq_run_cyclecloud.md

 Should see all zeros.
 There are some non-zero values.
 It appears to have all zeros if the domain decomposition  is the same NPCOL, here, NPCOL differs (10 vs 16) Did a test to determine if removing the compiler option -march=native would result in zero differences if NPCOL differs.
-This seems to work on CycleCloud, but didn't work on Parallel Cluster. ????
+This seems to work on CycleCloud, but did not work on Parallel Cluster.

+Verify that you have loaded the gcc and openmpi modules.

+`module avail`

+`module load gcc-9.2.0`

+`module load mpi/openmpi-4.1.0`

-On CycleCloud the compiler is
+Verfiy the compiler version:

 `gcc --version`

 Output

 ```
-gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-44)
+gcc (GCC) 9.2.0
 ```

 Comparison of the Makefiles on Cyclecloud: